About Our Coalition

 We are trusted in Weakley County to give the best tools and services for our mission of being drug-free.

 We keep our organization professional by providing the community with tools, resources, events, and knowledge.

-The mission of the Weakley County Prevention Coalition is to plan and implement strategies to prevent and reduce substance use and its consequences thereby enhancing the lives of youth and adults across Weakley County.
+The mission of the Weakley County Prevention Coalition is to plan and implement strategies to prevent and reduce substance abuse and its consequences thereby enhancing the lives of youth and adults across Weakley County Tennessee.

-The vision of the Weakley County Prevention Coalition is to create a safe, tobacco, and drug-free community by uniting individuals and groups toward a common goal.
+The vision of the Weakley County Prevention Coalition is to create a safe, tobacco-free, and drug-free community by uniting individuals and groups toward a common goal.